dfir-iris/dfir-iris.github.io/docs/operations/reports.md

 !!! info
     This section is only available for users with the Admin role.

+There is two types of reports :

+- **Investigation**; these contains the investigation data and can produces a custom-ready document
+- **Activities**; these contains activities done on the case and can be used as a follow-up

 ## Structure of templates
 Reports templates are made of tags, which are then processed and filed by the template engine of Iris.
 The templates can have any forms as soon as they respect the tags.
-An example of report is available in the source code of Iris, ``source > app > templates > docx_reports``.
+We are providing two example of reports.

+- Example of investigation template : [Download](example_reports/iris_report_template.docx)
+- Example of activities report template : [Download](example_reports/iris_activity_report_template.docx)

 The following tags are available.
 None are mandatory.
 If a tag is mistyped, the generation step will produce an error message.